VihaanAkshaay/VihaanAkshaay.github.io/_posts/2020-05-20-trying-my-own-blog-for-the-first-time.md

 - You would decide on how you're going to move your body, hands in specific to reach the object without colliding with obstacles in the scene (*decision making*)
 - Now you'd perform the action by moving your hands, grasping the object and taking it to the goal position(*action!)*

+Getting a little more in-detail about the sub-topics mentioned,

+**perception** - This module corresponds to the part where the robot tries to first get data from the surroundings.
+To do this, the robot requires a lot of sensors

+...........
+Still Processing :P ..........